-A service mesh is a software infrastructure that facilitates communications between microservices.
-It is used to control how different parts of an application integrate with each other.
-This prevents monolithic application architecture by allowing applications to be broken down to a collection of services that can be built, maintained and improved independent of the others.
+A service mesh is a software infrastructure that enables communication between microservices in an application.
+Its purpose is to manage how different parts of the application integrate with one another, which helps to avoid monolithic application architecture.
+By breaking down the application into a collection of services, each service can be developed, maintained, and improved independently of the others.

 Service meshes have changed the way that we deliver software.
 However, when we look at the evolution in data access, it has not undergone the same level of evolution.

 Today’s applications are moving to the cloud.
 However, these cloud applications often rely on data that is not moving to the cloud.
 The data set may be too large…it may be changing frequently on-premise…it may be streaming in real-time from devices…or it may be owned and controlled by another organization.
 Regardless of the reason, when this data cannot migrate with the application that depends on it, connectivity challenges occur.